Claude Fredericks: Playwright

 After moving to a beautiful Greek Revival farmhouse in Pawlet, Vermont, in 1948 Fredericks began to write plays, more than a dozen over the next thirty years.
 Many received New York productions; several others were left unfinished.
 His three most successful plays were performed off-Broadway in the 1950s and 1960s.
-Julian Beck and Judith Malina at The Living Theatre produced Fredericks' The Idiot King in 1954, and the Artists Theatre, directed by Herbert Machiz and John Bernard Myers, produced On Circe's Island and A Summer Ghost in 1961.
+Julian Beck and Judith Malina at The Living Theatre produced Fredericks's The Idiot King in 1954, and the Artists Theatre, directed by Herbert Machiz and John Bernard Myers, produced On Circe's Island and A Summer Ghost in 1961.
 In 1965, A Summer Ghost appeared in the first volume of New American Plays, edited by Robert Corrigan, and The Bennington Review included On Circe’s Island in its issue for the winter of 1969.
 The Idiot King was not published until 2012, when it appeared alongside A Summer Ghost and On Circe’s Island in a volume entitled Three Plays.

 In 1959, the Living Theater presented Luigi Pirandello's Tonight We Improvise in a translation by Fredericks.

 In 1962, writing in the New York Times, Arthur Gelb panned a production of On Circe's Island and The Summer Ghost, presented together under the title Charlatans: "the two plays talk themselves into a kind of numbing dullness."
 He called them "the longest short plays to visit Off Broadway in many a balmy April."

-Teaching career
+Teaching

 In 1961 Fredericks began to teach at Bennington College, famous for the non-traditional, even radical, liberal-arts education it offered its students.
 He could read many of the works he taught in their original languages: Latin, Greek, and Japanese.

 His courses there—among them Homer, Virgil & Dante; Poetic Idiom; Shakespeare; Japanese Novels; Theatrical Idiom; and Religious Experience—were, notably at the time, taught not in a classroom, but usually in a living room in one of the old white clapboard student houses scattered about the Common.
 Fredericks also taught students in tutorials usually held in his second-floor corner office in Commons Building at Bennington.